-If the machine is intended for use on a circuit that has an outlet that looks like the one illustrated in Fig. C, the machine will have a grounding plug that looks like the plug illustrated in Fig. C. Make sure the machine is connected to an outlet having the same configuration as the plug.
+If the machine is intended for use on a circuit that has an outlet that looks like the one illustrated in Fig. C, the machine will have a grounding plug that looks like the plug illustrated in Fig. C. Make sure that the machine is connected to an outlet having the same configuration as the plug.
 No adapter is available or should be used with this machine.
-If the machine must be re-connected for use on a different type of electric circuit, the re-connection should be made by qualified service personnel; and after re-connection, the machine should comply with all local codes and ordinances.
+If the machine must be re-connected for use on a different type of electric circuit, the re-connection should be made by qualified service personnel.
+After re-connection, the machine should comply with the National Electric Code and all local codes and ordinances.